Linux / amd64

 Using the MONAI Toolkit Container requires the host system to have the following installed:

-The MONAI Toolkit Base Container Image uses version 23.03.
+Version 3.0 of the MONAI Toolkit Container Image uses PyTorch version 24.08.02 as its base.

 For a full list of suported software and specific versions that come packaged with the frameworks based on the container image, see the Framework Containers Support Matrix and the NVIDIA Container Toolkit Documentation.